Faith musings from the seat of a forklift.

 6. It is just a memorial.

 The Lord’s Supper is so holy, we ought to give it full reverence.
 Unfortunately, it is often treated as a mere symbol.
 However, there is nothing symbolic about it.
-The fact that it is covered by extensively by scripture is without dispute.
+The fact that it is covered extensively by scripture is without dispute.
 We can easily start with John 6:51~53.
 Christ Jesus states that if we do not eat of the body and drink of the blood of the Son of Man, we have no life in us.
 Nor can we ignore Matthew 26, Mark 14, Luke 22, or 1 Corinthians 11.

 I will not quote all those passages here.
 Rather, I will summarize them.
-In short, Christ Jesus took the break, broke it, gave thanks, and then gave it to his disciples saying “take and eat, this is my body, broken for you”, and in the same manner, he took the cup, blessed, gave thanks, and gave it to his disciples saying “take and drink, this cup is the new covenant in my blood, for the forgiveness of sins”.
+In short, Christ Jesus took the bread, broke it, gave thanks, and then gave it to his disciples saying “take and eat, this is my body, broken for you”, and in the same manner, he took the cup, blessed it, gave thanks, and gave it to his disciples saying “take and drink, this cup is the new covenant in my blood, for the forgiveness of sins”.
 There can be no mistake.
 There is no symbolic language here.
 Christ Jesus never said it was a symbol, or other represents.
-He said the break was his body, and the wine was his blood.
+He said the bread was his body, and the wine was his blood.
 We could haggle over what does “is” mean, but it would be an effort in futility.
 The fact that concrete, objective language is used in these passages (which I merely summarized, and I actually encourage the reader to look them up for themselves, not to merely take my word for it) leaves little doubt.
 Either it is or Christ Jesus lied, and that is unthinkable.

 These six represent the worst lies found in the modern church.
 Not a one of them has any foundation in scripture.
 They are lies, pure and simple.
 Certainly there are doctrines of contention, such as the Perpetual Virginity of Mary, or Purgatory, just to name a couple.
-Yes, these doctrines are contentious, but there better support for these than for the six lies already covered in this post.
+Yes, these doctrines are contentious, but there is better support for these than for the six lies already covered in this post.

 Lies can destroy you, they can destroy your reputation, or even your church.
 Sadly, too many churches preach these lies as truth, often in ignorance.
 It matters not to some if you speak out against them, you will either be ignored, or called a heretic.
 I did not discuss the rapture in this post, as that is more of a doctrine of contention, yet I have been told that if I don’t believe in it, I am not a Christian.
 I can’t help but wonder how my refusal to not believe in something that I might not even live to see, and I believe scripture doesn’t actually support, affects my faith in Christ Jesus, who died upon the cross for the sins of all, and then rose from the grave, thus taking away the power of death, and granting all who follow him, everlasting life.
 Doesn’t matter.
 Not essential for salvation.
 However, lies can affect salvation.
 Even worse, when you are aware that it is a lie and continue to say it anyway.